ScratchyCode/ChatRoom/README.md

 ## Demo-Video 📹
 <br>
-This is a demo video of the Working of main project.
+This is a demo video of the Working of main-forked project.
 <br><br>

 ![](https://github.com/IamLucif3r/Chat-On/blob/main/assets/2021-05-22-15-10-08.gif)